Israeli troops round up Palestinian men in northern Gaza as UN warns aid operation is 'in tatters'

 In other developments, the U.N.
 Security Council was to vote later Friday in an emergency session on a resolution put forward by the United Arab Emirates calling for an immediate cease-fire.
 Secretary-General Antonio Gutteres told the council that Gaza is at "a breaking point" and "there is a high risk of the total collapse of the humanitarian support system."
 The U.S. signaled it would veto the resolution.

-Israel has vowed to crush the military capabilities of Hamas, which rules Gaza, and remove it from power following the group's Oct.
+Israel has vowed to crush Hamas, which rules Gaza, following the group's Oct.
 7 attack that sparked the war.

 In central Gaza, Israeli planes on Friday dropped leaflets on the refugee camps of Nuseirat and Maghazi with a message for Hamas officials.